Goal: Cultivate an environment that maximizes well-being and minimizes harm

 Tactics

-- Tactic 3.4c - Implement restorative justice practices in resolving cases of misconduct
+• Tactic 3.4c - Implement resolution circles in resolving cases of misconduct

 Updates